Table of Contents

 Cloud services incorporate robust data security measures to protect sensitive HR data.
 Encryption is paramount; it scrambles data into unreadable text, which can only be deciphered with the correct key, ensuring data privacy and integrity.

 Multi-factor authentication (MFA) adds an extra layer of security, requiring users to provide two or more verification factors to gain access to HR systems, reducing the risk of unauthorized access.
-Regular security audits, AI-driven threat detection, and secure data transmission protocols further fortify cloud-based HR data.
+HRMS on Cloud ensures regular security audits, AI-driven threat detection, and secure data transmission protocols to fortify HR data.

 Limitations and Vulnerabilities of Relying Solely on Cloud-Based Security